Matheus2212/js-validation-notification/README.md

 # JS_Validation
 A vanilla JS script to validate  forms.
+It is based on Google's Material Design.

 It uses the DOMContentLoaded event to set all up.